Investing in solar can have a significant impact on both the environment and your wallet.

 The gross cost of installing solar power in your home or business will depend on the number of panels you need for the system, the amount of hardware or equipment required, and the installation costs.

 Some practical constraints impact how much solar power you can generate.
 These include the size of your roof, local weather, and the orientation of your property.
-You can use our solar panel calculator to figure out much energy you need compared to how much you can generate.
+You can use our Solar Power Calculator to figure out much energy you need compared to how much you can generate.

 Electricity bill savings